Last updated on February 25th, 2023

 Given HBO Max reflects WarnerMedia’s federated attitude toward its properties/company divisions (versus Disney’s more united branding/approach), I’ll give my thoughts on each section of the service.

 Note my stronger interest in animation and comics as a factor.
-I was never big on regular-HBO, even when I received it for free before I cancelled cable.
+I was never big on regular-HBO, even when I received it for free before I canceled cable.

 And yes, I’m well aware some of the following issues might be due to TV show and movie rights tied up with other services.